 About Cisco Catalyst Switches

-Our Cisco Catalyst family of switches includes enterprise LAN access, distribution, and core switches.
-Designed for an entirely new era of intent-based networking, these switches deliver stellar performance and functionality and prepare your network for the future with breakthrough innovations for security, mobility, IoT, and the cloud.
+The Cisco Catalyst family of switches includes enterprise LAN access, distribution, and core switches.
+The vendor says the switches are designed for an entirely new era of intent-based networking, deliver stellar performance and functionality, and prepare your network for the future with breakthrough innovations for security, mobility, IoT, and the cloud.

-When designing switches for your network, we wanted to protect your investment with the most advanced digital-ready switching platform.
-Our Catalyst switches offer true differentiation through advanced security capabilities, scale for IoT, and cloud readiness.
+Cisco Catalyst switches offer advanced security capabilities, scale for IoT, and cloud readiness.

-Cisco is the worldwide leader in networking that transforms how people connect, communicate, and collaborate.
-As an innovator in the communications and information technology industry, Cisco and our valued partners sell Cisco hardware, software, and services to businesses of all sizes, governments, service providers, and consumers.
+Cisco aims to transform how people connect, communicate, and collaborate.
+Cisco and its valued partners sell Cisco hardware, software, and services to businesses of all sizes, governments, service providers, and consumers.